If you're having trouble hearing, a thorough hearing assessment by an audiologist can help.

 Helping You With Your Hearing Problem - Audiology Services

-If you're having trouble hearing, a thorough hearing assessment by an audiologist can help.
 Audiology is focused on diagnosing and assessing hearing disorders and identifying the best strategies to deal with hearing problems based on each patient's unique needs.
 Audiology services include hearing assessments, intervention services and recommendations for treatment.

-What is involved in a hearing assessment?
+What is involved in a hearing assessment or hearing test?

 A hearing assessment includes a comprehensive battery of exams and evaluations to identify the degree of hearing loss and its possible causes.
 Hearing loss is usually one of three types: